 Call our 24 hours, seven days a week helpline at 800.272.3900

-Currently, more than 170,000 are living with Alzheimer’s disease in Arizona and southern Nevada, and over 400,000 family and friends are providing care.
+Currently, more than 180,000 are living with Alzheimer’s disease in Arizona and southern Nevada, and nearly 300,000 family and friends are providing care.

 Serving Arizona and southern Nevada, the Alzheimer’s Association Desert Southwest Chapter is here to help.
 We provide education and support to all those facing Alzheimer’s and other dementias throughout our community, including those living with the disease, caregivers, health care professionals and families.
 We are also committed to advocating for the needs and rights of those facing Alzheimer’s disease and advancing critical research toward methods of treatment, prevention and, ultimately, a cure.
 Learn more about us.

 Chapter Social Media:

 Find help and resources in Arizona and southern Nevada.

 Search local support groups, classes, fundraising events and more.

 Make a difference in the fight to #ENDALZ.

 Stay up-to-date on the latest news and advances in Alzheimer's treatments, care and research.

 Make a general donation, or a memorial or tribute donation to honor a friend or family member.